Nothing Compares to playing with Fully Painted Models

 Matching Another Painter or Services Work

 Colors may look differently on a video or photo than they do in real life, and some paints go out of production.
-Effectively we can do our best, but if you really like another painter’s work, we suggest contracting a model through that service.
+We can do our best, but if you really like another painter’s work, we suggest contracting a model through that service.

-3D Printed Figures Disclaimer
+3D Printed Parts/Figures Disclaimer

 Touch Ups for Life

 Currently, there is no fee for this . . . not even return shipping!
 We do ask as a gesture of continued patronage for you to add a few models to your order.
-Our suggested minimum is $200, which could be a new unit, a new tank, a piece of terrain, or mix it up.
+Our suggested minimum is $300, which could be a new unit, a new tank, a piece of terrain, or mix it up.

 We also ask that you ship the models to us with the same care that we shipped them to you.
 Review our shipping guidelines to see how we ship and then try your best to emulate the method to ensure models show up with as little damage as possible.

 If models are damaged to the point that touch ups are impractical, and it would make more sense to repaint the figure entirely, we’ll offer you a 10% discount on repainting the figure to any level you like.
 Be sure to check out our Restoration and Refurbishment services.